 |End date||15 November 2019|

-For decades, international economic law was deemed the “de-politicized” branch of international law.
+For decades, international economic law was deemed the “de-politicised” branch of international law.
 Rules-based dispute settlement, conducted by independent adjudicators, became the norm.
 Economic governance institutions were insulated from the decision-making fora of the United Nations, in which peace and security are overriding considerations.
 In trade and investment agreements, security exceptions were invoked sparingly, permitting governments and private entities to operate within a predictable legal framework.
 While this legalistic environment was never uncontested, key actors in the regime supported the assumption that, by and large, economic governance could be dissociated from broader geopolitical struggles.

 This is no longer the case.
 The current United States administration is a vocal exponent of this shift, promoting the position that security concerns are no longer a mere exception to legal obligations, but now permeate the entirety of its economic relations.
 The European Union, whose supranational powers traditionally stop where security issues begin, has enacted a foreign investment screening framework aimed at protecting security and public order.
 China’s national security legislation has led governments to block Chinese firms from participating in the development of 5G mobile network infrastructure.
-All over the world, data protection and data localization legislation challenge the notion that the internet is free and without borders, securing to governments the technical ability as well as the legal entitlement to control the flow of information across borders in order to protect security interests.
+All over the world, data protection and data localisation legislation challenge the notion that the internet is free and without borders, securing to governments the technical ability as well as the legal entitlement to control the flow of information across borders in order to protect security interests.

 These developments may strain the ability of international economic law to operate under its usual legalistic assumptions.
 The World Trade Organization, which for two decades seemed to stand above geopolitical struggles, is now required to deal with the security exception in various parallel disputes.
-At the same time, its legalized dispute settlement procedure is under threat.
+At the same time, its legalised dispute settlement procedure is under threat.
 The international investment regime, which developed under a fragmented legal and institutional structure, is now the subject of multilateral reform efforts just as states around the world erect barriers to foreign investment to preserve their security interests.
 Under India’s new model treaty, mere invocation of the security exception by a state would make a dispute non-justiciable.

 The language of security is also expanding beyond traditional military security.
 In a world in which everyday objects are increasingly connected to the internet, how do WTO obligations and cybersecurity interact?
 Does a WTO Member’s determination to protect food security prevail over commitments to eliminate trade-distorting agricultural subsidies?
 Does the search for energy security permit countries to restrict foreign investment?
 Can states prohibit entire fields of economic activity and nullify the value of investments to pursue global climate security?